tylerhall/FlickrDownloadAll/README.md

 FlickrDownloadAll
 =================

-PHP script to download all of your original sized photos from Flickr.
-Sorts them into folders based on your sets.
+PHP script to download all of your original sized photos from Flickr and sort them into folders based on your sets.

+## Instructions

+Follow the instructions written at the top of `download-all.php`.